Skip to main content

 Why have I been prescribed CADUET?

 Your doctor has prescribed CADUET for you to control your hypertension (high blood pressure) and/or to prevent angina attacks (chest pains), and to help lower your cholesterol or other fats in the blood (such as triglycerides).
-Even if you do not have high cholesterol, your doctor may still prescribe CADUET if you have high blood pressure and other risk factors in order to prevent your risk of cardiovascular disease such as heart attacks.
+CADUET is indicated in patients for whom treatment with both amlodipine and atorvastatin is appropriate, specifically, patients at cardiovascular risk.1

 For complete information, please refer to your CADUET consumer information leaflet (found inside your CADUET box).

 CADUET is just part of the treatment your doctor will plan with you to help keep you healthy.
-Depending on the condition of your health and your lifestyle, your doctor may recommend:
+Depending on the condition of your health and your lifestyle, your doctor may recommend:1

 What is CADUET?

-CADUET is a product that contains two active ingredients: amlodipine besylate and atorvastatin calcium.
+CADUET is a product that contains two active ingredients: amlodipine besylate and atorvastatin calcium.1

-The amlodipine portion of CADUET belongs to a class of medications called calcium channel blockers.
+The amlodipine portion of CADUET belongs to a class of medications called “calcium channel blockers”.
 Calcium channel blockers, like amlodipine, block the transfer of calcium into the cells of the heart and blood vessels.
-This helps the blood vessels to relax, thereby lowering blood pressure and resulting in less work for the heart.
+This helps the blood vessels to relax, thereby lowering blood pressure and resulting in less work for the heart.1

-- Decrease LDL (bad) cholesterol, triglyceride levels and other lipids/fats in the blood.
+• Decrease low-density lipoprotein (LDL, bad) cholesterol, triglyceride levels and other lipids/fats in the blood

 What is blood pressure?

-Blood pressure is a measure of the pressure or force of blood pushing against the walls of your blood vessels (known as arteries).
+Blood pressure is a measure of the pressure or force of blood pushing against the walls of your blood vessels (known as “arteries”).2

 When your blood pressure is measured, you get 2 numbers: